fromZeroToInf/Explorative-AD-in-Wind-Turbine-SCADA-Data-Using-an-AE/README.md

 # Troubleshooting - Replication of the Results
 After you completed the preprocessing, please run the notebooks  "further_content/new_pc_filtering.ipynb".
 It will update the pc filtering.
+If the training results differ, you may run torch with cpu instead of gpu.
+It was not completely possible (at least for me) to get fully deterministic behavior on gpu, it may be possible to re-run the training couple times to get the expected results.